Mel Ustad, Ph.D.

 SECRETARY SD BIOTECH BOARD - SANFORD RESEARCH

-Dr. Kara McCormick of Sanford Research, directs both the internal and external communications for Sanford Research, a non-profit research organization that is part of Sanford Health, which has a team of more than 250 researchers.
-Dr. McCormick, earned her Ph.D. in Basic Biomedical Sciences with a specialization in Infectious Diseases at the University of South Dakota.
-After graduate school, she joined Newport Labs in Worthington, MN, where she served as a Lead Research Scientist managing full life cycle vaccine development projects, from research design through clinical trials and product licensing.
-While at Newport Labs, the nation’s leading custom vaccine company, Dr. McCormick was able to work under the direction of Sanofi, Merial and then Boehringer Ingelheim, gaining industry insight and experience working on collaborative vaccine projects throughout the region.
-Most recently Dr. McCormick assisted the state of South Dakota as a part of the Department of Health Epidemiology Team, where she served as Education Lead for the response to the COVID-19 pandemic.
-With experience in both industry and government as well as animal and human health, she enjoys bringing together innovative ideas that cross multiple disciplines in support of community outreach and development.
+Dr. Kara McCormick of Sanford Research oversees both the internal and external communications for the non-profit research arm of Sanford Health, which has a team of more than 250 researchers on staff.
+She earned her undergraduate degree in physical science with a Business and Chemistry Specialization from Dakota State University.
+Kara then pursued her Ph.D. in Basic Biomedical Sciences with a specialization in Infectious Diseases at the University of South Dakota.
+After graduate school, she joined Newport Labs in Worthington, MN, as a Research Scientist managing complete life-cycle vaccine development projects, from research design to product safety trials and product licensing.
+While at Newport Labs, a subsidiary of Sanofi and then Boehringer Ingelheim, Kara handled change management, gaining industry insight and experience working on collaborative projects throughout the region and company transitions.
+Most recently, she served the state of South Dakota as an Epidemiologist for the Department of Health, holding roles as a Safety Officer, Data Visualization Lead, and Education Partner during the Emergency Response to the COVID-19 pandemic.
+With experience in academia, industry, and government, she enjoys bringing together innovative ideas that cross multiple disciplines to support community connections and progressive developments.

 Christoph Bausch, Ph.D.